rhpandit11/Data-Theory/spark/spark_fundamental.md

 6. Cost-based Optimization -> It checks each physical factors like distribution, network latency, disk I/o, CPU usage and memory consumption then seletct one physical plan which cost is lowest estimated.
 7. Code-Generation -> After that it generates efficient JAVA byte code or optimizes sql code for executing the query.
 8. Execution: Finally spark SQL executes the optimized physical plan to get the desired result.

+Optimization Techniques:

+1. Predicate Pushdown: data need to filter out in source level before entering in the Processing pipeline, it push filter condition as close  to the data sources as possible.
+2. Column Purining / projection Pushdown: It reads only necessary columns and load it.
+3. Broadcast Join: In this small tables copy send to every worker nodes during join with large tables.
+4. Join ReOrdering: It re-orders the join's condition to minize the data Shuffle through that it enhance the parallelism and reduce overall execution time.
+5. Constant Folding: During query Analysis it evaluates Constant expressions through that reducing the computational overhead.

 ---